tombinic/OLA/README.md

 - Analysis of cumulative regret, profits, and algorithm performance through extensive experimentation.

 ---
-This README file provides an overview of the Online Learning Applications project conducted in the homonym course, A.Y.
+This README file provides an overview of the **Online Learning Campaign** project conducted in the **Online Learning Applications** course, A.Y.
 2023-2024, under the supervision of Prof. Castiglioni Matteo and Genalti Gianmarco.
 The project was carried out by Niccolò Balestrieri, Andrea Bertogalli, and Nicolò Tombini from Politecnico di Milano, Italy.

 For more detailed information, please refer to the project documentation and source code provided in this repository.